maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 10. Let's add the ability to see the item description on the page too.
 Add another label with Grid.Row="1" and set Text={Binding Notes}.
 Customize the text however you like.

     Use a website like [Coolors](https://coolors.co/app) to generate a color scheme for your app.
 Set a `BackgroundColor` for the Frame, ContentPage, and if you'd like, a new color for the "Done" glyph.
 Change the `TextColor` for the items in the `ItemTemplate`, play around with `FontSize`, and add `FontAttributes` like "bold" or "italics".
 On your Frame, you can also add attributes like `CornerRadius` and `HasShadow`.

-11. Let's add the ability to see the item description on the page too.
-Add another label with `Grid.Row="1"` and set `Text={Binding Notes}`.
-Customize the text however you like.

 ## Adding Xamarin.Forms Shell